armstonj/pylidar-tls-canopy/README.md

 The use of RIEGL proprietary formats require the environment variables RIVLIB_ROOT and RDBLIB_ROOT to be set to the root installations of RiVLIB and RDBLib, respectively, before building.

-RiVLib and RDBLib can be downloaded from the RIEGL members area at http://www.riegl.com/members-area/software-downloads/libraries/
+RiVLib (version >=2.6.0) and RDBLib (version >=2.4.0) can be downloaded from the RIEGL members area at http://www.riegl.com/members-area/software-downloads/libraries/

 You also need to install the Python API for RDBLib before building (see RDBLib documentation for instructions).

+This software also assumes RDBX files have been generated using RiScanPro version >= 2.15.

 To build and install:
 ```